makigumo/MIPSCPU/README.md

 * [ ] Add support for assembling instructions (using keystone)
 * [ ] Support for EB (big endian), 64 bit
 * [ ] Find ways to utilize some of `performBranchesAnalysis:`, `performInstructionSpecificAnalysis:`, `performProcedureAnalysis:`, `hasProcedurePrologAt:` etc.
-* [ ] Use compact capstone engine for smaller footprint

 ## Resources